 Lines of code is easily and automatically done by most coding tools.
 There are two main values, the gross number of lines used (LOC) and the net number of lines of functional code (SLOC).

 Counting lines of code has limited merit in software project management.
 Consider for example two developers who both write 50 lines of code in a day.
 It could be that one of the developers writes terse, efficient code that makes good use of underlying language capability.
 His 50 lines good deliver significant functionality, possibly even an entire (tiny) application, where as the other might just perform a very basic validation.
 Superficially these are as productive as each other, both writing 50 lines per day.
-This is the main reason that we dismiss line counting as an metric of very limited merit.
+This is the main reason that we limit the use of SLOC for software sizing.

 There are other ways of measuring software, such as counting user stories, counting use cases, counting the number of pages of written requirements.
 However these are all highly variable measures from one project to another.
 The only common and consistent currency is that of Function Points.

 Function Points have been around since the 1970’s.
 They are a consistent, user-centric description and measure of functionality in terms of inputs and outputs and data stored.
 They are counted by examining the requirements, and applying some rules/principles to determine the data that is moved, and stored.
-The two most important “flavours” of function point are IFPUG FP and Cosmic Function Points.
-The latter is a more universal and evolved concept.
-However there is more data published on IFPUG function points than Cosmic.
+The two most important “flavours” of function point are IFPUG FP and COSMIC Function Points (CFP).
+The latter is a more universal and up to date approach.
+Both are mature, independently maintained and free or inexpensive to learn.

 Counting Function Points Manually

-Read the requirements and then recording the function point counts on paper, or in a spreadsheet is the most common way.
-Accurate and consistent counts are achieved if performed by certified and experienced function point specialist.
+Up until now, counting function points has been a laborious manual process You need to read the requirements and then record the function point counts on paper, or in a spreadsheet.
+Accurate and consistent counts are achieved only if the count is performed by certified and experienced function point specialist.
 On average a certified measurer can measure up to 2000 FP/ week, this is the equivalent of about $2m worth of software.
 SLOW, ACCURATE

 Counting Function Points by Estimation